CyclotronResearchCentre/bidsme/README.md

 bidscoin.py bidsify prepared bidsified
 ```

-It will run over data-files in prepeared dataset, determine the correct modalities
+It will run over data-files in prepared dataset, determine the correct modalities
 and BIDS entities, extract the meta-data needed for sidecar json files, and
 create BIDS dataset in destination folder.

 Outside options cited [above](#gen_cli), `bidsify` accepts one parameter:

 - `-b, --bidsmap` with path to the bidsmap file used to identify data files.
-If ommited, the `bidsmap.yaml` will be used.
+If omitted, the `bidsmap.yaml` will be used.
 Bidsmap will be searched first
 in local path, then in `bidsified/code/bidscoin/`.

 > N.B.
 It is advisable to first run bidsification in ["dry mode"](#gen_cli), using
 switch `--dry-run`, then if there no errors detected run bidsification in normal mode.

 The subjects and session Id are retrieved from folder structure, but still
 can be modified in the plugins.
-It can be usefull if one plan perform a random
+It can be useful if one plan perform a random
 permutation on the subjects, for additional layer of anonymisation.

 > NB: The log files with messages and, separately the errors are stored in